 2. The Silent Valley National Park in Kerala is among the last tracts of virgin tropical evergreen forest in India.

 Numerous types of flora and wildlife, including hundreds of species that are threatened with extinction globally, may be found in the Western Ghats.
 Many of these species are also endemic to the region.
 Covering an area of 180,000 sq. km, or just under 6 per cent of the land area of India,

 The Western Ghats are home to over 5000 species of flowering plants, 139 mammal species, 508 bird species and 179 amphibian species, and many undiscovered species live.

 It contains more than 30 per cent of all the plant, fish, herpeto-fauna, bird, and mammal species found in India.

-The mountain region include a diversity of medicinal plants and important genetic resources such as the wild relatives of grains, fruit and spices.
+The mountain region includes a diversity of medicinal plants and important genetic resources such as the wild relatives of grains, fruit and spices.

-Some endemic species of mountain region include Malabar large-spotted Civet, Lion-tailed Macaque, Nilgiri Tahr and Brown Palm Civet
+Some endemic species of the mountain region include the Malabar large-spotted Civet, Lion-tailed Macaque, Nilgiri Tahr and Brown Palm Civet

 The Western Ghats are under rising population and development pressure, according to the International Union for Conservation of Nature 2020.

 This requires intensive and targeted management efforts to conserve the existing values and also remediate past damages.

 Madhav Gadgil committee reiterated that human interference and unscientific land use had worsened the already damaged ecosystem of the mountain region.